dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 $$R_t = r_t + \gamma R_{t+1},$$

 where $$\gamma$$ usually equals to 0.9 or 0.99 - the further reward from current time step the more it will be discounted.

+You may ask:

 1. Why does the future rewards are important?
 Can't we just take into account only **immediate rewards** (i.e. $$\gamma = 0$$)?